-The setup procedures and operational capabilities of the CWR-72 can be exercised remotely provided the recorder is equipped with a MICRO-AIDE internal modem.
+The setup procedures and operational capabilities of the CWR-272 can be exercised remotely provided the recorder is equipped with a MICRO-AIDE internal modem.
 The modem will operate at speeds up to 33,600 Baud.
 It provides industry standard error correction and data compression features.
-A modem equipped PC running a communications program (e.g., GEA, HyperTerminal of Procomm) makes an ideal remote access system.
-Event Records and other data from several remote CWR-72 recorders can be easily gathered and saved to either a hard disk or diskette file.
+A PC equipped with a modem and a communications program makes an ideal remote access system.
+Event Records and other data from several remote CWR-272 recorders can be easily gathered and saved to either a hard disk or diskette file.